MasterOfTheRealm/Tesseract-PMMP-Based/README.md

-## DO NOT SUGGEST TO USE PMMP, THIS WILL RESULT IN BAN
 ![Tesseract](http://i.imgur.com/1ga0ATy.jpg)
 ## Tesseract Introduction
 -------------
-**Tesseract is the advanced server software based on PocketMine-MP and Genisys! <br>
+**Tesseract is the advanced server software based on the original Pocketmine-MP and the new PMMP <br>
 Tesseract supports packet and event debug system (for plugin developers) <br>
 Contact us on [DISCORD](https://discord.gg/zYZmpec) for support Contact us on [TWITTER](http://www.twitter.com/TesseractPHP) for support**